 The TSF always encrypts user data and TSF data before writing them to the MSD.
 When necessary, the TSF reads the data from the MSD and decrypts them for further use.

 The following user data are the targets of cryptographic operation:

 - Spool image data on the HDD

-- Spool image data in the Flash memory

 - Filing image data on the HDD

-• Address book data on the HDD
+- Address book data on the HDD

 The following TSF data are the target of cryptographic operation: